 If you take a prescription medication every day, you might be suffering from a dry mouth as a side effect.
 Don’t be alarmed.
 Medication is the number one cause of dry mouth.
 For example, sinus medications inhibit salivary gland production, thus causing dry mouth.
 So while you’re downing Benadryl or Claritin as your life depends on it to put an end to that stuffy or runny nose, you might be stopping saliva from cultivating and lubricating your mouth.
 Ugh.
 Seems like you just can’t win… But you can!

-One strategy recommended by Sugar Fix Dental Loft’s Dr. Jessica T. Emery for keeping your mouth moisturized is using a dry mouth rinse such as biotène ® Dry Mouth Oral Rinse.
+One strategy recommended by Sugar Fix Dental Loft’s Dr. Brittany Dickinson for keeping your mouth moisturized is using a dry mouth rinse such as biotène ® Dry Mouth Oral Rinse.
 Biotène is composed of lubricants and moisturizers to keep your mouth less like the Sahara and more like the Caribbean.
 (We all know which place we’d prefer to be right about now.)
 By using a dry mouth oral rinse, you are preventing tooth decay and bad breath by making up for the lack of saliva. #WINNING!
-Biotène also makes dry mouth remedies in the form of toothpaste, gel and spray.
+Biotène also makes dry mouth remedies in the form of toothpaste, gel, and spray.
 On-the-go comfort?
 Yes, please!

 WHAT TO AVOID

 What can you do to keep dry mouth at bay and far away?
 Plenty.
 Avoid salty foods.
 Chew sugarless gum.
 Drink water.
 Abstain from alcohol, caffeine, carbonated beverages, and smoking (duh!).
 This may be incredibly inconvenient and annoying, but snacking on ice chips or sucking on ice cubes will wet your mouth in a nanosecond.
 It might be a challenge, but if you can avoid dry foods like toast and crackers, you can reduce the dryness in your mouth.